C++ Basics

 When to use volatile

-volatile has three legitimate uses, all involving memory that is modified outside the standard C++ execution model:
+• 3 legitimate uses, all involve memory modified outside the standard C++ execution model:

-1. Memory-mapped I/O — accessing hardware registers mapped into the program's address space (status flags, device control registers, etc.).
+1. Memory-mapped I/O — hardware registers in the program's address space (status flags, device control).

-2. Signal handlers — a flag set inside a signal handler and polled in the main flow (use volatile std::sig_atomic_t).
+2. Signal handlers — flag set in handler, polled in main flow (use volatile std::sig_atomic_t).

-3. setjmp / longjmp — local variables modified between setjmp and the matching longjmp must be volatile to be reliably observable after the jump.
+3. setjmp / longjmp — locals modified between setjmp and longjmp must be volatile to be reliably observable.

 Example: signal handler flag